alisakhi1979/School_District_Analysis/README.md

 Analysis of dataset excluding 9th garde of Thomas High School:
 ![](images/new_score_spending.png)

 **Findings:** school spendings and related results did not change except for $630-644 bin.
 This is becuase the Thomas high School is categorized in this bin as per its budget.
-There is sslightly decline on average scores and % passing after exclusion of 9th grade student of Thomas High School.
-The changes are less than a point in scores and less than 0.1% in passing rate, therfore, when the numbers rounded to no decimal point there is almost no changes.
+After excluding 9th grade student of Thomas High SchoolThere is slightly decline on average scores and % passing for math as well as slightly increase on average scores and % passing for reading.
+The changes are less than a point in scores and less than 0.1% in passing rate, therfore, when the numbers are rounded to no decimal point there is almost no changes.

 e) scores by school size: